hackerboydotcom/json-api-1/extensions/index.md

 JSON:API can be extended with profiles.
-These profiles enable an API to provide clients with information or functionality beyond that described in the base JSON API specification.
+These profiles enable an API to provide clients with information or functionality beyond that described in the base JSON:API specification.

 Anyone can author a profile, and a single profile can be reused by multiple APIs.
 Popular profiles may be implemented by off-the-shelf tools so that developers